MitchWebster1/Responsive-Portfolio/README.md

 ## Why is this project useful?

-This project was used for learning the basics of bootstrap.
+This project was used for learning about breakpoints and media queries.

 ## How can users get started with this project?